Updated April 3rd, 2026

-Our mental health clinics in Arlington Heights and Evanston, Illinois, offer both outpatient mental health programs, PHP and IOP for teens.
-They typically involve a variety of therapies such as group, individual, family, and medication management.
+Our mental health clinic in Arlington Heights, Illinois, offers PHP and IOP for teens.
+The programs typically involve a variety of therapies such as group, individual, family, and at times medication management.

-Throughout generally 6-8 weeks, your child will be introduced to healthy coping skills and methods to help manage their symptoms and increase distress tolerance.
+Throughout generally 6-8 weeks, your child will be introduced to healthy coping skills and evidence-based methods to help them manage their symptoms and increase resilience.
 Once introduced, teenagers and participants within the family structure can begin to implement these skills in their interpersonal lives and real-world situations, fostering gradual and sustainable improvement in their day-to-day lives and relationships.

 The hours of the programs can vary, but generally follow a typical structure: